 Taking an entire day away from the office for yourself and your staff could seem unthinkable.
 The cost and the missed work time might seem like a lavish expense and one you can do without.
 But in reality, team building exercises are something you can’t do without.
 They are a vital part of any company!
 Think about it as an investment.
 A team that doesn’t work well together or that isn’t engaged in their work could cost you business.
 Investing time and money into team building events and activities builds relationships and can lead to a more open and collaborative culture.

 Team building activities sometimes get a bad rap.
 People are tired of sitting in a conference room playing awkward icebreaker games or being forced to do a trust fall on their co-workers.
 Don’t fall into the trap of cheesy team building games.
 Quality team building can be creative and fun!
 It’s a chance to let loose, try something new, and see your co-workers and employees in a new light.
-Today’s team building activities can be extreme, push employees to the limits, and create a fun environment that builds lasting memories.
-For more ideas on how to engage your team check out our free !
+Today’s team-building activities can be extreme, push employees to the limits, and create a fun environment that builds lasting memories.

 Aside from just being fun and an excuse to be together, team building events have serious business and personal impacts.
 Here are just a few of the reasons team building is important.